hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 * **GeneRatio**: k/n
   *  The total number of genes in our sig DE gene set which overlap with the GO term gene set (_k_), divided by the total number of genes in our sig DE gene set that overlap with the universe gene set (_n_)

-Other columns of interest are the **p.adjust** column (by which results are ordered by default), and the **geneID** column which lists the gene symbols of the overlapping genes.
+Other columns of interest are the **p.adjust** column (by which results are ordered by default), and the **geneID** column, which lists the gene symbols of the overlapping genes.

 <p align="center">
 <img src="../img/ego_up_clusterprofiler.png" width="600">
 </p>

 When cold induces a response in vascular smooth muscle cells (VSMCs), the primary transcriptional change observed is an up-regulation of genes related to vasoconstriction.
 Vasoconstriction is when the muscles around your blood vessels tighten to make the space inside smaller.
-In our results table we see **significant terms such as extracellular matrix organization, and cell proliferation** which makes sense because the cold temperatures will lead to a shift towards a more **contractile phenotype**.
+In our results table we see **significant terms such as extracellular matrix organization, and cell proliferation**, which makes sense because the cold temperatures will lead to a shift towards a more **contractile phenotype**.
 We also observe up-regulation of genes involved in **cell adhesion and tight junction formation**, which are processes related to **maintaining vascular integrity**.

 ***